Robert-DeForrest-Reynolds/comlink/README.md

 As well, for incredibly large, and convoluted projects, it could prove very fruitful to have a heavily-detailed documentation embedded within the source files, but bloating the files themselves has always been a problem.

 I made comlink to try to solve that problem, and well, just because I wanted to.
 I find this tool very useful myself, and that's enough to make it.

+### Plans
+ - Implement a higher ceiling for the unique ID encoding.
+ - Neovim plugin
+ - Rewrite from Python to C, or implementing in C and creating bindings bare minimum.
+ - QoL cleaning utilities for pruning, and reordering.